 The Bulova School, which closed its doors in 1993, was started in 1945 as a non-profit institution to provide training and rehabilitation for disabled World War II veterans.

 Mark worked in the family business for 22 years with his father and then branched out to begin his own watch repair venture.
 In the last few years, Mark’s eldest son Tom has been apprenticing in the Watch Shop as a third-generation watchmaker.

 So what does the future hold for watchmakers?
-You may stumble upon articles on the internet with titles like “Is time running out on the watch business?” asking this same question.
+You may stumble upon articles on the internet with titles like “Is Time Running Out on the Watch Business?” asking this same question.

 The American Watchmakers-Clockmakers Institute lists reasons why a person should consider a career in the watch repair trade.
 Those reasons include the obvious: job shortage and high demand for skilled watchmakers.
 It also lists the profession as one that is robot-proof.
-While self-automated cars now can take to the road or how we can bypass the order counter at McDonald’s by typing in our own orders on a screen, automation won’t be able to fix the intricacies of a Rolex like a human can.
+While self-automated cars can now take to the road and we can bypass the order counter at McDonald’s by typing in our own orders on a screen, automation won’t be able to fix the intricacies of a Rolex like a human can.
 The AWCI also notes that for every 10 watchmakers who retire each year, they’re replaced by just one new watchmaker.

 Mark Sirianni Watch Repair

 25 Fraley St.